 Our fertility specialists are the experts you can turn to for help overcoming difficulties in achieving your family goals.
 In Vitro Fertilization (IVF) is an assisted reproductive technology option we use to treat several infertility diagnoses.

 Our physicians may suggest IVF when less complex and less expensive methods of treatment have failed.
 However, in certain circumstances, such as advanced age or severe male factor, they may recommend IVF as first-line therapy.

 During appointments leading up to the IVF procedure, you and your doctor will work together to develop a plan for optimal results.
-This may include ovulation-stimulating medications, male fertility medications, ovulation monitoring and other observations, all completed within our practice.
+This may include:

-A number of variables will determine how many days you and your doctor will wait to transfer the embryos into the uterus.
-During the transfer, a catheter is sent through the cervix and into the uterus.
-Mild cramping may occur, so it may be necessary to wait a minute or two for the cramping to resolve.
-After this short wait, embryos are deposited in the cavity.
-A small amount of fluid is also deposited with the embryos.
-The embryos can be transferred without the use of anesthesia, which means the patient can leave after resting for about a half hour.
-A serum pregnancy test is usually performed 12-14 days following the transfer.
+During the transfer, a catheter is passed through the cervix and into the uterus, usually under abdominal ultrasound guidance and with a full bladder.
+The embryo is then deposited into the uterine cavity.
+A small amount of fluid is also deposited with the embryo.
+The embryo can be transferred without the use of anesthesia, which means the patient can leave immediately after the procedure.
+A serum pregnancy test is usually performed 10 days following the transfer.
 Remaining good quality embryos can be cryopreserved for future use.

 Please call 210-450-9500 to make an appointment or to make a referral.